-34. Should I take my sick time or vacation time off for my auto accident?
+34. Should I take my sick time or vacation time off for my illegal left turn accident?

 You should start by using your sick time, and only use your vacation time if you don’t have enough sick time to cover the full period of your recovery.
 You should also talk to the human resources department at your employer about any other options you may have, such as temporary disability leave.

-35. Can I get compensation for the time I took off of work for my auto accident?
+35. Can I get compensation for the time I took off of work for my red-light runner accident?

 Usually, compensation for time lost from work will be part of a settlement with the at-fault driver’s insurance company.

-36. I am salaried, how do I document the time I took off of work for my auto accident?
+36. I am salaried, how do I document the time I took off of work for my t-bone accident?

 Simply ask the human resources department at your employer to provide a letter stating the days you were off work due to your injuries.

-37. I have to leave for doctor’s appointment for auto accident but my wages are not docked, can I still be compensated?
+37. I have to leave for doctor’s appointment, but my wages are not docked, can I still be compensated?

 Yes, usually you will get compensation for time off work due to medical appointments, even if your wages are not docked.

-38. I have not taken any time off of work but I’m not really working at 100% after my auto accident.
+38. I have not taken any time off of work but I’m not really working at 100% after my trucking accident.
 Can I compensated?

 This is a tough question.
 Unless you work in a job in which your compensation is based on your efforts and successes (such as commissioned sales), it may be hard to put a value on working at less than 100%.